HTO3/Hto3.EnumHelpers/README.md

 ### GetMembers

-Gets a dictionary containing in its keys the enums and their value, the description text of the enum.
+Gets a dictionary containing in its keys the enums and their value the description text of the enum.
 The enum should be decorated with <i>DescriptionAttribute</i>.

 ```csharp
 //Assuming this enum declaration